Andries Noppert: NAC Breda

 Trained through the youth ranks of Heerenveen, Noppert made his professional debut in 2014 for NAC Breda.

 Foggia

 In January 2018, he was signed by Italian club Foggia.
 After traveling by car from the Netherlands to Italy, his car was stolen by the Foggian Mafia.
 He made his debut for the club on 28 April, in a 3–1 loss to Cittadella.
-Three months later, the goalkeeper stopped a penalty in a 2–0 win over Carpi.
-Over the course of a season and a half, he played 8 matches in Serie B. During his stay in Italy Noppert received the nickname Il Grattacielo ("The Skyscraper" in Italian) from the country's media due to his height.
+Three months later, the goalkeeper saved a penalty in a 2–0 win over Carpi.
+Over the course of a season and a half, he played 8 matches in Serie B. During his stay in Italy, Noppert received the nickname Il Grattacielo ("The Skyscraper" in Italian) from the country's media due to his height.

 Dordrecht

-On 12 September 2019, Noppert signed with Dordrecht.
+On 12 September 2019, Noppert signed for Dordrecht.
 After leaving the club, he considered joining the police.

 Go Ahead Eagles

-In January 2021, Noppert signed with Go Ahead Eagles until the end of the season.
+In January 2021, Noppert signed for Go Ahead Eagles until the end of the season.